[And God’s peace, which is so great…]

 According to Dictionary.com, steadfast literally means fixed in place, but it’s chiefly used figuratively to describe a loyal support that will endure strain.
-Therefore, those who fix their minds on the truth of God will win that battle as they learn to trust Him.
+Therefore, those who fix their minds on the truth of God will win the battle as they become confident in the Lord.

 “Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.” –Psalm 46:10

-Like that pretty little bird found her refuge amidst the bulrushes, I too want to find my refuge where it’s safe and what surrounds me is upright.
+Just as that pretty little bird found her refuge amidst the bulrushes, I too want to find my refuge where it’s safe and what surrounds me is upright.
 I want to build low–close to the water, where I can constantly receive that refreshment.
-I’m reminded, that in Jesus I’ll find that peace, and that God always has me covered in the shadow of His wing.
+I’m reminded, that with the Holy Spirit’s help I’ll find that peace.
+For the Lord always has me covered in the shadow of His wing.

 “Do not worry about anything, but pray and ask God for everything you need, always giving thanks.
 And God’s peace, which is so great we cannot understand it, will keep your hearts and minds in Christ Jesus.” –Philippians 4:6-7